How Retirement Lab Compares to Other Retirement Calculators

 FIRECalc

 FIRECalc’s distinguishing feature is historical-cycle simulation: it replays every overlapping multi-year period in U.S. market history rather than synthesizing returns from a probability distribution.
 Many users find that framing intuitive because every modeled sequence is a real historical period.
 FIRECalc has no formal tax module — taxes are handled by including them in the annual spending input — and country support is U.S.-only.
-Retirement Lab uses Monte Carlo draws with an adjustable fat-tail factor instead, which is a different statistical assumption about how future returns might be shaped.
+Retirement Lab uses Monte Carlo draws with a fat-tail-aware return distribution instead, which is a different statistical assumption about how future returns might be shaped.
 Visit firecalc.com.

 FICalc

 FICalc’s distinguishing feature is its open catalog of withdrawal strategies — CAPE-based, VPW, percentage-of-portfolio, constant, and others — each tunable, all powered by historical-cycle simulation.
 The interface is browser-only and free with no account.
 There is no formal income or capital-gains tax module, so simulated portfolio values are gross of tax.
-Retirement Lab’s withdrawal model is narrower but pairs every strategy with bracket-based tax modeling across 26 supported countries.
+Retirement Lab pairs a similar catalog of strategies with bracket-based tax modeling across 26 supported countries.
 Visit ficalc.app.

 Projection Lab

 Projection Lab’s distinguishing feature is its detailed cash-flow rules engine, which lets users layer income events, tax-deferred contributions, and complex retirement-account ordering rules with year-by-year granularity.
-It supports both Monte Carlo and historical/bootstrap methods.
+It supports both Monte Carlo (up to 2,000 paths) and historical-bootstrap methods.
 The Premium tier advertises Tax Estimation, Roth conversions, ACA subsidies, and International Planning, while the free Basic tier is feature-limited and saving scenarios requires a registered account.
+Where the two diverge: Retirement Lab keeps tax modeling, 26-country coverage, and account-free use on the free tier, and uses fat-tail-aware Monte Carlo rather than historical bootstrap by default; Projection Lab leans on its cash-flow rules engine for U.S.-centric planning and surfaces tax and international modeling at the Premium tier.
 Visit projectionlab.com.

 Boldin

-Related reading on the modeling choices behind these comparisons: FIRE calculator, Monte Carlo retirement simulator, and the methodology page.
+Related reading on the modeling choices behind these comparisons: FIRE calculator on the home page, Monte Carlo retirement simulator, and the methodology page.

 Frequently asked questions